A woman holds a wounded relative during protests against

 consciousness as taught by Guru Nanak Dev Ji throughout his life and travels.

-The ultimate goal is to afford every person in the community
+The ultimate goal is to afford each man and woman the

 wit each person is inspired to (a) teach and interact with people while

 maintaining a keen appreciation for their longing for inclusion, the innate 'longing

 to belong' within our human nature; (b) respond with compassionate consideration

 and sensitivity to those racial, cultural, religious, ethnic, economic, political, social, ethical, psychological, and philosophical differences that exist within every community."